 Under the FSC system, the forest manager makes the final designation of HCVs.
-In this case, the role of manager, and decision maker, was shared between the members of the Al-Pac HCV Team: Tina Biro (Al-Pac FSC Certification Coordinator), Jordan Dyck (Al-Pac Planning Forester), Jacob Handel (Al-Pac Aboriginal Affairs Advisor) and Tom Habib (Al-Pac Ecologist).
-The team used and considered input from qualified specialists; Indigenous Peoples and other interested and affected stakeholders in their decision.
-A brief summary of the credentials of the HCV team are provided in Appendix 4.
+In this case, the role of manager, and decision maker, was shared between the members of the AI-Pac HCV Team.
+The team used and considered input from qualified specialists; Indigenous Peoples and interested and affected stakeholders in their decision.
+A summary of the credentials of the HCV team are provided in Appendix 4.